 Epilepsy is a relatively common condition.
 Most women who have epilepsy remain free of seizures throughout pregnancy and they have straightforward pregnancies and healthy babies.
 It is important to continue taking your medication because having frequent seizures during pregnancy can be harmful for you and your baby.
 Therefore, planning your pregnancy and having extra care during your pregnancy can reduce the risks to you and your baby.

 With any pregnancy there is a small chance that your baby may not develop normally in the womb.
-The risk of this happening may be slightly higher with anti-epileptic drugs.
-The risk of harm to your baby is higher with sodium valproate than others.
+The risk of this happening may be slightly higher with some of the anti-seizure medications.
+The risk of harm to your baby is higher with sodium valproate than other medications (for more information on risk- please click here).
+The most commonly used drugs for epilepsy (lamotrigine and carbemazapine) have lower risks than sodium valproate- if you take these medications there will be similar risks to not taking medication at all for epilepsy.
 The most common problems for your baby linked to these medications include spina bifida, facial cleft or heart abnormalities.

 Click here for more information on what to expect during pregnancy, labour and postnatal period.